-2) Where the charity's director is the subject of the informal complaint or grievance, the person should raise it with Asma Hussain, the Chair of Directors and designated board member who deals with such issues.
+2) Where the charity's director is the subject of the informal complaint or grievance, the person should raise it with the Chairs of Directors Rosa Cisneros (contact email: ab4928@coventry.ac.uk) and Vanessa De Ruggeris (contact email: vanessa.dr@hotmail.com) and designated board member who deals with such issues.
 The appointed designated person may assist in engaging an external party to facilitate resolving the issue.